Art As A Way of Knowing

 The food is intentionally simple— but enough to ensure no one has to choose between participating and eating.
 Participants with strict or special dietary requirements are welcome to bring their own meal.

 This registration page is for the Red Deer Lake Site only.
 Registration can be done for all 8 weeks (at the top of this page) or for only the weeks you are interested in.
 Click on each week to learn more or to register for that week.
-(To register for the McDougall Site please visit - link to come.)
+(To register for the McDougall Site please click here.)